jlm00007/MISProject/BaseballSiteAPI/README.md

 3. Navigate team pages for detailed breakdowns of performance and weather forecasts.
 4. Utilize the additional APIs to access player information and statistics.

+## References
+- **ChatGPT** was used with the following prompt: "I am converting SQL server stored procedures to apis in ASP.NET Core8.
+I need to convert this table to a class (code).
+Give me the code."
+This was used to generate the class code for the different entities.

 ﻿